Mijick/.github/profile/README.md

 <br><br>

 # Our SwiftUI Libraries
-[PopupView] - The most powerful popup library that allows you to present any popup
+[Popups] - The most powerful popup library that allows you to present any popup
 <br>
 [NavigationView] - Easier and cleaner way of navigating through your app
 <br>